What the Queer Community Can Teach Us About Mental Health

 Initially, Toro relied on her friends for security.
 Her focus on self-work enabled her to build a sustainable relationship with herself.
 “I’ve been prioritizing my mental health.
 Unlike in my high school or college days, I don’t want to numb my feelings anymore.
 Now I process my emotions and talk about them.
 When it comes to self-care routines, they’re not merely everyday activities but actions that can soothe you even when something unexpected happens”, she added.

-One of Toro’s self-care routines is going on a “hot girl walk”, which means walking while thinking about your goals, how you’re going to attain them, and affirming how hot you are.
+One of Toro’s self-care routines is going on a “hot girl walk”, which means walking while thinking about your goals, how you will attain them, and affirming how hot you are.

 Kanishka Nangare is a freelance writer.
 Through her contributions to digital publications, she explores intersections of mental health, culture, and pop culture.